Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 The Ottaviano metro stop is the first one you will come to if you are coming from Rome's center.

-When you emerge from the metro station, you just need to follow the crowd towards Vatican City, and once you see Michelangelo's walls, follow them to the right and you will come to the entrance of the Vatican Museums.
+Once you see Michelangelo's bastions (walls), follow them to the right and you will come to the entrance of the Vatican Museums.

 If you are visiting the Vatican museums from the opposite direction, or if you forget to get off at Ottaviano, or, better yet, if you want to get off at the next stop to get some fabulous pizza by the slice from Bonci's Pizzarium, then you will get off at Cipro stop.

-Follow them until you come to the entrance.
+Once you see the walls, follow them until you come to the entrance.

 Another option for arriving at the entrance of the Vatican museums is to take a bus or buses.

 Many buses will get you pretty close to the entrance of the Vatican museums.
-These include the 492, 49, 23, and the 81.

 The entrance to St. Peter's Basilica is on Saint Peter's Square.